emsesp/EMS-ESP32/README.md

 ![Schematic](doc/schematics/circuit.png)

-**Notes:**\
 *Optionally I've also added 2 polyfuses between the EMS and the Inductors which are not shown in the layout or schematics above.*

-Below is a prototype circuit using a NodeMcu2 with the additional LEDs and 5v buck converter.
+Below is an early messy prototype circuit using a NodeMcu2 with the additional LEDs and 5v buck converter.
 The inputs from the EMS are not shown but there are at J60 and J58 at the bottom left.
-If you don't want to build the circuit [bbqkees](http://www.domoticz.com/forum/memberlist.php?mode=viewprofile&u=1736) has one you can purchase, shown here using a Wemos D1 Mini:
+If you don't want to build the circuit [bbqkees](http://www.domoticz.com/forum/memberlist.php?mode=viewprofile&u=1736) can sell you one which looks like the photo below running on a Wemos D1 Mini:

 ![Breadboard](doc/schematics/breadboard.png) | ![WemosD1](doc/schematics/wemos_kees.png)

 ## Known Issues

-In the code:
+In the source code:

-* Very infrequently an EMS write command is not sent, probably due to a collision somewhere in the UART code waiting for a Poll.
-The retries in the code fix that but it is annoying nevertheless and needs fixing.
+* Very infrequently an EMS write command is not sent, probably due to a collision somewhere in the UART between an incoming Rx and a Poll.
+The retries in the code fix that but it is annoying nevertheless and does need fixing.
 * I've seen a few duplicate telegrams being processed.
 Again, it's harmless and not a big issue.
+But a bug.

 In the circuit:

-* Powering the circuit of the ESP's 3v3 line is stable when there is a steady 5v going to VIN.
-There is stability issues and noise when using a buck step-down converter to power the ESP from the EMS bus line (which is around 15V AC)
+* Powering the circuit of the ESP's 3v3 line is very stable when there is a steady 5v going to VIN.
+There are stability issues and some noise when using a buck step-down converter to power the ESP from the EMS bus line (which is around 15V AC).

 ## To Do

 Here's my top things I'm still working on:

 * Make an ESPurna version.
-ESPurna takes care of the WiFi, MQTT, web server, telnet & debugging and does a better job that my modified ESPHelper code.
+ESPurna is a lovely framework that takes care of the WiFi, MQTT, web server, telnet & debugging.
 * Complete the ESP32 version.
 It's surprisingly a lot easier doing the UART code on an ESP32 with the ESP-IDF framework.
 The first beta version is working.
 * Find a better way to control the 3-way valve to switch the warm water off quickly rather than adjusting the temperature.

 ## How the EMS works

-Packages are sent to the EMS "bus" from the Boiler and any other compatible connected device via serial transmission.
+Packages are sent to the EMS "bus" from the Boiler (or UBA as its also called) and any other compatible connected devices via serial TTL transmission.
 The protocol is 9600 baud, 8N1 (8 bytes, no parity, 1 stop bit).
-Each package is terminated with a break signal `<BRK>` which is a 11-bit long low signal of zeros.
+Each package is terminated with a break signal `<BRK>`, a 11-bit long low signal of zeros.

 A package can be a single byte (see Polling below) or a string of 6 or more bytes making up an actual data telegram.
 A telegram is always in the format: